 Non-members can book using the 'Book places' link below.

-2024 CORC Forum speakers
+2024 CORC Forum speakers and agenda

 We look forward to welcoming Dr Georgia Pavlopoulou, Strategic Co-Lead and Programme Director, Anna Freud and University College London, as our keynote speaker.
 The title of her talk is: 'Emotional triggers and associated burdens experienced by adolescent school pupils with diagnoses of ADHD, autism or both.'
 Georgia will explain the importance of a neurodiversity affirming and informed approach to measuring emotion regulation in neurodivergent students and the concept of resilience.
 She will also share development of a new self-report questionnaire co-designed with young people with a diagnosis of autism and/or ADHD – the My Emotions in School Index (MESI).